Nayan-Dubey/Handwritten-Digit-Recognition-using-Deep-Learning/README.md

 A neural network is made up by stacking layers of neurons, and is defined by the weights of connections and biases of neurons.
 Activations are a result dependent on a certain input.

 This structure is known as a feedforward architecture because the connections in the network flow forward from the input layer to the output layer without any feedback loops.
-In this figure:
 ![Small Labelled Neural Network](http://i.imgur.com/HdfentB.png)

 ![MNIST Dataset](img22.png)